 Since your people already own and know how to use Microsoft Excel, your people have a much higher probability of actually using this powerful standardized work chart.

-You start out by drawing a spaghetti diagram of your current
+You start out by drawing a spaghetti diagram of your current "as is" process,

 and then copy your "as is" process to serve as a starting point for your "to be" process.